nharada1/festival-playlist/README.md

 * Python 2.7 or 3.4+
 * beautifulsoup 4
-* futures
+* future

 # Installation:
 No installation required, just ensure dependencies are correctly installed.
 If using pip, run `pip install -r requirements.txt`.

 # Usage:
-Run festival-playlist with either a textfile of artists or pass artist list directly into the command line.
+Run festival-playlist with either a text file of artists or pass artist list directly into the command line.

 ```
 $ python generate_playlist.py "wilco, chvrches, panda bear" -n 5